RaspAP/raspap-docs/docs/quick_start.md

 These images are automatically generated with each release of RaspAP and are made [available here](https://github.com/RaspAP/raspap-webgui/releases/latest).
 You may choose between an `arm64` or `armhf` (32-bit) based build.

-After downloading your desired image from the [latest release page](https://github.com/RaspAP/raspap-webgui/releases/latest), you may use the Raspberry Pi Imager, [balenaEtcher](https://www.balena.io/etcher) or a similar utility to flash the OS image onto an SD card.
-Insert the SD card into your device and boot it up.
+After downloading your desired image from the [latest release page](https://github.com/RaspAP/raspap-webgui/releases/latest), use a utility such as the Raspberry Pi Imager or [balenaEtcher](https://www.balena.io/etcher) to flash the OS image onto a microSD card.
+Insert the card into your device and boot it up.
 The latest RaspAP release version with the most popular optional components will be active and ready for you to configure.

 !!! note Note
     To ensure that wireless operation isn't blocked by `rfkill`, the WiFi country is preset to "US" in these images.
 If this is _not_ your country, be sure to change this with `sudo raspi-config` and choose **Localisation Options** on first boot.

 ## Quick Install
-Start with a clean install of the [latest release of Raspberry Pi OS](https://www.raspberrypi.org/software/operating-systems/).
+Alternatively, start with a clean install of the [latest release of Raspberry Pi OS](https://www.raspberrypi.org/software/operating-systems/).
 Both the 32- and 64-bit release versions are supported, as well as the latest 64-bit Desktop distribution.
 Consult [this FAQ](faq.md#distros) before installing RaspAP in a desktop environment.

 !!! tip "Tip"